qinliuliuqin/Medical-Segmentation3d-Toolkit/README.md

      --save_prob           whether to save all prob maps

    ```
+   The following is an example that shows how to get started.
-   For example, if you have an image `image.mha` and a segmentation model `model`, you can
+   If you have an image `image.mha`, a segmentation model `model`, and a gpu whose devise id is `0`, the inference
-   run the following code for inference on gpu `0`.
-You can ignore the rest parameters.
+   command is:

    ```
    $ seg_infer -i ./image.mha -m ./model -o ./result_folder -g 0
    ```
    WARNING: If you run `$ seg_infer` with no parameters, it may crash because it will look for the default path
    which is set to my environment.

-   If you are working on bony structure segmentation from CBCT/CT images, you can download pretrained segmentation
+   If you are working on dental project and you want to segment bony structures from CBCT/CT images, you can
-   models:
+   download pretrained segmentation models here:
    ```
    $ git clone https://github.com/qinliuliuqin/Model-Zoo/tree/master/Dental/segmentation
    ```